emirka/insight/README.md

-# Insight project directory

-NetworkAnomalyzer
+# Network Anomalyzer

 Computer networks are constantly subjected to attacks which can effectively cripple a business' ability to function.
 Cyber attacks are hard to detect but are also costly to miss.
+The average cost of a single cyber attack on an enterprise network was estimated to be $1.3M in 2017.

 This project uses anomaly detection, in particular novelty detection, to alert network administrators and security experts when a network is potentially under attack.
 The dataset used is the Canadian Institute of Cybersecurity Intrusion Detection Evaluation Dataset (CICID S2017).